Dr. Sandra El Hajj- MSc, N-MD, DHSc

 Yogurt is the number one dietary source of probiotics.
 When milk is fermented by gut-friendly bacteria like that of lactic acid and bifidobacteria, it becomes yogurt.
 The bacteria present in yogurt transforms the lactose sugar into lactic acid which gives it its sour taste.
 Among its many health benefits are promotion of bone health and boosting of the immune system.

 On another note, yogurt is also an excellent snack that provides children and adolescents with protein, calcium, vitamin B12 and phosphorus.
-So, by feeding yogurt, you are benefiting both the gut microflora and bones (2).
+So, by feeding yogurt, you are benefiting both the gut microflora and bones.

 These are cucumbers pickled in a solution made of salt and water.
 Over time, they begin fermenting due to their natural content of lactic acid bacteria.
 This is also what gives them their sour flavor.
 Pickles are high in probiotics and vitamin K. They are safe for children to consume, but do avoid the ones pickled in vinegar as they do not contain live probiotics.

 Sauerkraut is a shredded cabbage fermented with lactic acid.
 It’s a traditional German food that has gained popularity in the United States.
-In addition to its probiotics, sauerkraut is rich in fiber, vitamins C, B, K and iron.
-It’s also high in antioxidants that promote vision health.
+In addition to its probiotics, sauerkraut is rich in fiber, vitamins C, B, K, and iron.
+It’s also high in antioxidants that promote eye health.

 These probiotic-rich foods can be used in many ways within a child’s diet.
 From snacks to small dishes, they can provide live bacteria and their accompanying health benefits.
 Do keep in mind that home preparation is minimally invasive to these beneficial organisms while commercial processing may diminish their nutritional value.

 In the body, a colony of microorganisms make up the microbiome.
-These are made of “good” and “bad” bacteria, viruses and fungi.
-They live everywhere: on the skin, in the gut and urogenital tract, as well as in the saliva.
+These are made of “good” and “bad” bacteria, viruses, and fungi.
+They live everywhere: on the skin, in the gut and urogenital tract, and in the saliva.
 When these colonies are balanced, they promote health and well-being in children.

 Probiotics are a group of good bacteria found within healthy microbiome populations.
 They have myriad health benefits and are essential to a child’s well-being.
-In 2012, a study explained that probiotics are now the third most common natural products that children are using (9).
+In fact, a 2012 NIH survey explained that probiotics are now the third most common natural product consumed by children.

-If you are worried about the idea of giving your child live bacteria, rest assured that your child has been exposed to these from the time they were in the womb.
+If you're worried about the idea of giving your child live bacteria, rest assured that your child has been exposed to these from the time they were in the womb.
 Since then, your child's body has been working hard to develop its own microbiome.

-While doctors always rested on the idea that the womb is a sterile place, this way of thinking has been rejected over the past 10 years.
-Microbial communities are found in the amniotic fluid, the umbilical blood cord and the placenta.
+While doctors always rested on the idea that the womb is a sterile place, this line of thinking has been rejected over the past 10 years.
+Microbial communities are found in the amniotic fluid, the umbilical blood cord, and the placenta.
 These live organisms constitute the building blocks of the baby’s future microbiome.
-In addition, the child who is delivered vaginally gets exposed to the mother’s microbiome, which increases their exposure to healthy microorganisms (9).*
+In addition, the child who is delivered vaginally gets exposed to the mother’s microbiome, which increases their exposure to healthy microorganisms.*

 Many studies have explored the use of probiotics in the health and well-being of children.
-A study published in the Journal of Family Physicians explains that probiotics are excellent additions to the diets of healthy children as they help to support a balanced gut microbiome and healthy immune function (12).
+A study published in the American Family Physician Journal explains that probiotics are excellent additions to the diets of healthy children as they help support a balanced gut microbiome and healthy immune function.
 The study added that probiotics can help support healthy gut function in children while helping with digestive issues like occasional diarrhea.*